microsoft/typechat.net/src/package/NUGET.md

 # Getting Started

-Learn about and get the latest updates on the TypeChat.NET porject on the [TypeChat.NET GitHub repository](https://github.com/microsoft/typechat.net).
+Learn about and get the latest updates on the TypeChat.NET project on the [TypeChat.NET GitHub repository](https://github.com/microsoft/typechat.net).